SixArm/topics/topics/project-management-primer-introduction/index.md

 ### For students

 For students and educators, this primer is a snapshot of industry techniques and practices that can help bridge the gap between academic studies, such as computer science studies, and industry jobs, such as computer programming jobs.
 If students are able to learn what's in this book, they will have a big advantage when they go for job interviews for roles that involve project management.

 ## Why am I creating this?

 I am creating this ebook because of years of experience in project management work, with a wide range of clients, from small startups to enormous enterprises.

 ### For team collaboration

 When I work with companies and teams, then I'm able to use glossaries like this one to help create shared context and clearer communication.
 This can accelerate working together, and can help teams forge better project plans, in my direct experience.

-For example, one of my enterprise clients describes this kind of shared context and clear communication in a postivie sense as "singing from the same songbook".
-When a team understands project management terminology, and has a quick easy glossary for definitions and explainations, then it's akin to the teammates having the same songbook.
+For example, one of my enterprise clients describes this kind of shared context and clear communication in a positive sense as "singing from the same songbook".
+When a team understands project management terminology, and has a quick easy glossary for definitions and explanations, then it's akin to teammates with the same songbook.

 ### For cross-cultural communication